Dixith1196/THE-HUNT/Harika/README.md

 6. Developed content describing the ER diagrams and relationships among them.

 ## Half day 2:
-1.Developed acceptance criteria for the project.
+1. Developed acceptance criteria for the project.
-2.Made some more modifications to the ER diagrams.
+2. Made some more modifications to the ER diagrams.
-3.Assigned tasks in Jira
+3. Assigned tasks in Jira

 ## Half day 3:
-1.Scheduled a meeting with the client on 2nd September,8.25AM to discuss the project charter.
+1. Scheduled a meeting with the client on 2nd September,8.25AM to discuss the project charter.
-2.Sent invitations to the Clients and team members.
+2. Sent invitations to the Clients and team members.